Principal Park: Renovations

 In 1995, the ballpark added a new look with a remodeled clubhouse and 12 skyboxes in left field.
 The $2 million clubhouse expansion featured new locker room facilities for both the Cubs and visiting clubs.
-The locker room complex also included: new offices for the manager and coaches, laundry and storage facilities, an expanded training room, an indoor batting cage, a new weight room and a family lounge.
+The locker room complex also included new offices for managers and coaches, laundry and storage facilities, an expanded training room, an indoor batting cage, a new weight room and a family lounge.

 Many new features were added prior to the 2000 season.
 A skybox was added to the first base side, 88 new Home Plate Club seats were constructed behind home plate and a $100,000 sound system was installed.
-The Cub Club also was extensively remodeled and Principal Park became a smoke-free facility.
+The Cub Club also was extensively remodeled and the park became a smoke-free facility.

 After the completion of the 2002 season, a new playing surface was installed at Principal Park.
-The three-month-long project cost just under $1 million, and features the same grass as Wrigley Field and one of the best playing fields in the minor leagues.
+The three-month-long project cost just under $1 million, and features the same grass as Wrigley Field.
+It is often cited as one of the best playing fields in the minor leagues.

-Over the winter between the 2005 and 2006 seasons, Principal Park underwent an extensive renovation at a cost of $6.8 million.
-New seats were installed throughout the ballpark, a new scoreboard and videoboard were installed and a fountain in right field was completed for the 2007 season.
-A bleacher seating area in front of the scoreboard and a giant kids' playland was installed on the first base concourse.
+Over the winter between the 2005 and 2006 seasons, Principal Park underwent another extensive renovation at a cost of $6.8 million.
+New seats were installed throughout the ballpark, a new scoreboard and video board were installed, and a fountain in right field was completed in time for the 2007 season.
+A bleacher seating area in front of the scoreboard and a large kids' play area was installed on the first base concourse.

-A new video board was added to right field in 2015.
-A ribbon board and LED lighting was added in 2017.
+A new video board was added to right field in 2015, while a ribbon board and LED lighting was added in 2017.